 Have your picture and fingerprints taken when you apply

-A residence permit for studies is normally granted for approx. 12 months at a time so if you are staying in Sweden for longer than this, you will have to apply for an extension of your residence permit.
+If you are staying in Sweden for longer than your resident permit is approved for, you will have to apply for an extension of your residence permit.
 We strongly advise you to apply for an extension 6 months before your current permit expires, since the decision and renewal process may take a while.
 More detailed information from the Swedish Migration Agency.

 You are entitled to stay in Sweden while the extension application is being processed.
 However, if you leave Sweden during this process, you must return before your current residence permit expires or be prepared to wait for your decision outside of Sweden.
 Please pay attention to this when you are planning your travels.

 The Migration Agency requires that you leave your biometric data (i.e. fingerprints and photograph) for each new residence permit card that is issued.
 The biometric data are only stored on the card's chip and not saved anywhere else.
 For this reason, it is necessary to be fingerprinted and photographed each time you renew your residence permit card.
 Read more about how to leave your biometrics at the Swedish Migration Agency's permit unit.

 Students who have been granted a residence permit for studies and have completed their studies can apply for a work permit to seek employment or examine the possibilities of starting their own business in Sweden.
 This residence permit is valid for 12 months.
 You should apply before your current residence permit for studies expires but after you have completed your studies.